November 7 at 2:30 p.m.

-*The December 6 meeting will be held at 2:30 p.m.
-St. Michael’s Church, South Street, Litchfield
+Held at St. Michael’s Church, South Street Litchfield

 “Women at the Top”

-Myrna Blyth has had an extraordinary career in the magazine world.
-She was editor-in-chief of Ladies Home Journal for more than twenty years which set the standard for women’s magazines.
-She went on to found More magazine.
-She is now Senior Vice President and Editorial Director of AARP Media, overseeing AARP The Magazine, which is the largest magazine circulation in the world.
-She will talk about her career, the competitive world of magazines, and continuing to succeed when others have retired.
+Myrna Blyth’s extraordinary career in magazine publishing has included being editor-in-chief at Ladies Home Journal for 20 years, and found of More magazine.
+Today she is Senior Vice President and Editorial Director of AARP Media where she oversees AARP The Magazine that claims the largest circulation of any magazine in the world.
+She will talk about her career and the ability to succeed when so many have retired.